Article 1: Definition

 9.5.
 The Executive Committee shall meet at least twice a year with the presence of a quorum of at least fifty per cent (50%) of the Executive Committee Members.

 9.6.
 Decisions shall be taken by open vote and simple majority.
 In the event of a draw, the President shall have the casting vote.
 In the absence of the President the casting vote goes to the appointed Vice President.

 9.7.
 An officer of the Executive Committee loses his/her office by resigning or by final and irreversible judgement or conviction by state or sports authorities for actions that contradict the aims and the ideals of Fair Play.

 9.8.
 If due to resignation or any other reason a post in the Executive Committee becomes vacant, the Executive Committee may co-opt a replacement, who shall serve until the next General Assembly, which will approve or not said co-option.
 If the co-option is approved, the co-opted member shall complete the term of office for which the original member had been elected.

 9.9.
 If five or more members of the Executive Committee resign, the next General Assembly – Ordinary or Extraordinary, whichever is more convenient – shall elect anew the whole Executive Committee and the President.
 The new Executive Committee shall conduct its duties accordingly, completing the term of office for which the original Executive Committee had been elected.

 Article 10: The President

 10.1.
 The President shall be elected directly by the General Assembly.

 10.2.
-The President chairs the General Assembly, directs the EFPM and represents the EFPM before third parties.
+The President chairs the General Assembly and Executive Committee Meeting, directs the EFPM and represents the EFPM in all relevant rights and duties.